Branislav Gröhling: Plagiarism allegations

-In 2009, at the age of 35, Gröhling graduated in law at the Pan-European University.
-Nine years later the daily Denník N reported that Gröhling's final thesis was plagiarized and moreover when the plagiarism scandal of the Speaker of Slovak parliament broke out, Gröhling had his thesis removed from the Internet.
-Gröhling refused the calls to resign arguing that his thesis has to be evaluated on the basis on criteria, which were in effect at the Pan-European University at the time when the thesis was defended.
+At the age of 35 in 2009, Gröhling graduated from Pan-European University, majoring in law.
+Nine years later, Denník N reported that Gröhling's final thesis was plagiarized.
+When the plagiarism scandal of the Speaker of the National Council Boris Kollár broke out, Gröhling had his thesis removed from the Internet.
+Gröhling refused calls to resign, arguing that his thesis had to be evaluated on the basis on criteria, which were in effect at the Pan-European University at the time when the thesis was defended.
 He also refused to give up his academic title.
 In June 2021, Gröhling fired his Deputy Monika Filipová, who had previously criticized him for his conduct with connection of the plagiarized final theses.
 Filipová blamed the firing on retribution by Gröhling for the criticism.